ThisisMS11/django-postgresql-Basics/postgreysql.md

 sudo -i -u fullstackcourse
 ```

-* User fullstackcourse user in postgresql
+* User fullstackcourse user in postgresql .By default postgresql will search for a database with a name similar to that of the user and if found will connect to it.
 ```
 psql -U fullstackcourse
 ```